Meeting Room Policy

 Hours of Use

 All meeting must be conducted during normal library operating hours.
 View them on the Library Locations page.
+In the event that weather conditions cause the library to close, all reservations will be cancelled.

 Maintenance of the Facilities